ryancj14/LinkToTheNow/docs/Conda.md

   - openssl=1.1.1g=h1de35cc_0
 prefix: /Users/ryanjohnson/env/conda/envs/new
 ```
 It is a very simple file, that shows conda everything it needs to know to recreate the environment. `fpga-tool-perf` recreates the environment it needs by referencing a `yaml` file like this one.
-These files make it extremely easy for a group project to function, as everyone makes the exact same environment from the file, and thus can focus thier debugging on their own work, instead of the install process.
+These files make it extremely easy for a group project to function, as everyone makes the exact same environment from the file, and thus can focus their debugging on their own work, instead of the install process.

 - `conda env create --file envname.yml` - Create an environment from a `yaml` file.